Skip to the content.

 # !pip install git+https://github.com/IBM/composite-adv.git

-from composite_adv.utilities import make_dataloader, make_model, EvalModel, robustness_evaluate
+from composite_adv.utilities import make_dataloader, make_model, robustness_evaluate

 # Load dataset